 To get accurate results, the benchmark is repeated 10 times.
 Each iteration is timed from beginning to end, marked by yellow in Figure 3.2.
 For small task sizes, the iterations complete in under 100 ms. This short execution window can have adverse effects on the timings.
 Therefore, we repeat the code of the inner loop for a configurable amount, virtually extending the duration of a single iteration for these cases.
-Figure 3.3 depicts this behaviour as the for-loop.
-The chosen internal repetition count is 10000 for transfers in the range of 1-8 KiB, 1000 for 1 MiB, and one for larger instances.
+The chosen internal repetition count is 10.000 for transfers in the range of 1 - 8 KiB, 1.000 for 1 MiB and one for larger instances.

 For all DSAs used in the benchmark, a submission thread executing the inner benchmark routine is spawned.
 The launch is synchronized by use of a barrier for each iteration.
-This is shown by the accesses to 'LAUNCH_BARRIER' in both Figure 3.3 and 3.2.
 The behaviour in the inner function then differs depending on the submission method selected which can be a single submission or a batch of given size.
 This selection is displayed in Figure 3.3 at the switch statement for 'mode'.
 Single submission follows the example given in Section 2.4, and we therefore do not go into detail explaining it here.
 Batch submission works unlike the former.
 A sequence with specified size is created which tasks are then added to.
-A prepared sequence is submitted to the engine similarly to a single descriptor.
+This sequence is submitted to the engine similar to the submission of a single descriptor.